cmbrehm/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

 In this lab, you'll build the monolithic Mythical Mysfits adoption platform with Docker, deploy it on Amazon ECS, and then break it down into a couple of more manageable microservices.
 Let's get started!

-### Requirements:

-* AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/).
-* AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ELB/ALB, VPC, SNS, CloudWatch, Cloud9.
-[Learn how](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
-* Familiarity with [Python](https://wiki.python.org/moin/BeginnersGuide/Programmers), [Docker](https://www.docker.com/), and [AWS](httpts://aws.amazon.com) - *not required but a bonus*.

 ### What you'll do:

 These labs are designed to be completed in sequence, and the full set of instructions are documented below.
 Read and follow along to complete the labs.
 If you're at a live AWS event, the workshop staff will give you a high-level overview of the labs and help answer any questions.
 Don't worry if you get stuck, we provide hints along the way.